 Our first of many Gold and Double Gold awards received for Chenin Blanc, Pinotage and Shiraz.
 Rijk’s was extremely well received and bought by wine enthusiasts from around the world.

-After 12 years of learning about our natural environment and the characteristic taste and flavours of the wines we produced, we decided to concentrate on the cultivars best suited to our farm and soil – Chenin Blanc, Pinotage and Shiraz.
-All other cultivars including Sauvignon Blanc, Chardonnay, Cabernet, Cabernet Franc and Merlot were pulled out and replaced.
-A difficult but great decision for the future of Rijk’s as evident in our specialized wines.
+After 12 years we had learnt about our natural environment and the characteristic taste and flavours of the wines we produced.
+We decided to concentrate on the cultivars best suited to our farm and soil – Chenin Blanc, Pinotage and Shiraz.
+All other cultivars, including Sauvignon Blanc, Chardonnay, Cabernet, Cabernet Franc and Merlot, were pulled out and replaced.
+This was a difficult but valuable decision for the future of Rijk’s, evident in the specialised wines that we produce today.

-Maiden vintage of Rijk’s Pinotage Syrah Cape Blend.
+This year marked the Maiden vintage of the Rijk’s Pinotage Syrah Cape Blend.